CrowdStrike/alloy-quickstart/README.md

   public/
     index.html        Template for all built HTML files (entrypoint for extensions and pages) src/
-    components/       React components reusable across all pages and extensions PatternflyShim  Imports PatternFly styles and handles light/dark theme ConsoleExtension  Extension into an existing Falcon page (includes PatternflyShim) ConsolePage     Full UI page (includes PatternflyShim)
-    lib/
-      foundry-context React-ified usage of foundry-js
-    pages/            (optional) Single-page app to provide all pages extensions/       (optional) Contains a subdirectory for each extension (each is a separate app)
+    components/       React components reusable across all pages and extensions (see below) lib/              Libraries reusable across all pages and extensions (see below) pages/            (optional) Single-page app to provide all pages extensions/       (optional) Contains a subdirectory for each extension
 ```

 At build time, a separate HTML file and JavaScript bundle is created for `pages`, and each extension.